learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 * One topic does not always flow into the other.
 This is because Javascript has many moving parts.

+* Ruby gave you multiple names for the same method, which may have been confusing when you learned iterators.
+JavaScript gives you even more flexibility on how to structure your code than Ruby.

 ___

 ## Independence